 Because daddies need a holiday too!

-- Even if his idea of a cultural experience is drinking the local brew, make sure Dad is consulted on the travel plans for the day and not dragged from play park to paddle pool, it can be easy to make all the travel plans about the kids and forget what the grownups want to see and do.
+2. Even if his idea of a cultural experience is drinking the local brew, make sure Dad is consulted on the travel plans for the day and not dragged from play park to paddle pool.
+It can be easy to make all the travel plans for the kids and forget what the grown-ups actually want to see and do.

-- Holidays are not a time for calorie counting, let dad eat and drink as he pleases.
+3. Holidays are not a time for calorie counting; let dad eat and drink as he pleases.

-- Sky diving, parasailing, bungee jumping – most men have an adrenaline junkie side and even if it’s just showing off and you suspect he’ll break a limb it’s great for kids to see them showing their adventurous side (hey mums can too if you’re not a great big wussy like me).
+4. Skydiving, parasailing, bungee jumping – most men have an adrenaline junkie side and even if it’s just showing off and you suspect he’ll break a limb it’s great for kids to see them showing their adventurous side (hey mums can too if you’re not a great big wuss like me).

-- Let’s face it blokes need mates; whether its joining in a game of beach cricket or discussing the football scores at the pool bar let him have his bloke time too, even if he’s only known them five minutes.
+5. Let’s face it blokes need mates; whether it’s joining in a game of beach cricket or discussing the football scores at the pool bar let him have his bloke time too, even if he’s only known them five minutes.

-- While its lovely to spend time all together as a family, I bet he wouldn’t mind spending some time with the love of his life either – make sure you schedule in a baby sitter and get a night or two as a couple as well.
+8. While its lovely to spend time all together as a family, I bet he wouldn’t mind spending some time with the love of his life either – make sure you schedule in a babysitter and get a night or two as a couple as well.